almond-donut/NeatRepo/.augment/rules/rule.md

 1. **NO SUMMARY-ONLY RESPONSES**: Never provide analysis or explanations without implementing actual fixes.
 If you identify an issue, you MUST implement the solution.

+make sure you push it first, you often forgot

 2. **MANDATORY DEBUGGING PROCESS**: When encountering any problem, you MUST follow this exact sequence:
    - Use `sequentialthinking_Sequential_thinking` to analyze the root cause thoroughly
    - Use `codebase-retrieval` to gather all relevant code context and implementation details